akirk/friends/README.md

 In future, I could see mobile apps instead of talking to a third party, to talk to your own blog.
 It will have your friends' posts already fetched.
 Maybe the apps will be specialized, like Twitter or Instagram, where you'd only interact with and create posts in the specific post format.

 The logo was created by Ramon Dodd, @ramonopoly.
 Thank you!

+Documentation for the plugin can be found on the [GitHub project Wiki](https://github.com/akirk/friends/wiki).

+**Development of this plugin is done [on GitHub](https://github.com/akirk/friends).
+Pull requests welcome.
+Please see [issues](https://github.com/akirk/friends/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/friends).**

 ## Installation